catroo/DingCache/README.md

 # DingCache

-'''this program is use linux system /dev/shm to storge local cache data
+this program is use linux system /dev/shm to storge local cache data